 Advisors.
-The complainant and the respondent may seek the advice of an advisor of their choice.
-An advisor may accompany the party to all meetings and proceedings, but may not speak on the party's behalf or otherwise interfere with meetings or proceedings.
+The complainant and the respondent may seek the advice of an advisor of their choice and a support person of their choice.
+An advisor and support person may accompany the party to all meetings and proceedings, but may not interfere with meetings or proceedings.
+With limited exception for cross-examination by an advisor in Student Hearing Process A and in the Employee Hearing Process (under the Title IX Procedures), advisors and support persons may not speak on the party's behalf.

 Sanctions.
-Disciplinary sanctions in matters against students may include measures similar in kind to interim measures; appropriate educational steps (such as alcohol or drug education, reflection papers, counseling, or directed study); restrictions or loss of specified privileges at the University for a specified period of time; oral warnings; written reprimands; disciplinary probation for a stated period; suspension from the University for a stated period not to exceed five (5) years, or indefinitely with the right to petition the Hearing Panel in writing at any time for readmission after the academic term following the academic term in which the suspension occurred; and dismissal from the University.
-Disciplinary sanctions in matters against staff and faculty may include corrective actions, educational sanctions, termination of employment, suspension, or dismissal from the university.
+Disciplinary sanctions in matters against students may include measures similar in kind to supportive measures, appropriate educational steps (such as alcohol or drug education, reflection papers, counseling, or directed study), restrictions or loss of specified privileges at the University for a specified period of time, oral warnings, written reprimands, disciplinary probation for a stated period, suspension from the University for a stated period not to exceed five (5) years or indefinitely with the right to petition the Hearing Panel in writing at any time for readmission after the academic term following the academic term in which the suspension occurred, and dismissal from the University.
+Disciplinary sanctions in matters against employees may include measures similar in kind to supportive measures, appropriate educational steps (such as alcohol or drug education, counseling), restrictions or loss of specified privileges at the University for a specified period of time, oral warning, written discipline, disciplinary probation for a stated period from time, oral warning, written discipline, disciplinary probation for a stated period of time, oral warning, written discipline, disciplinary probation for a stated period, demotion, removal from administrative or other position held in addition to primary position; salary reduction or other monetary penalty, unpaid suspension of employment, and termination of employment.